alanng10/class-lang/Docue/Article/Word/a.md

 Word "geno" has meaning that is generalize.

-Word "infane" has meaning that is infinity.
+Word "provane" has meaning that is infinity.

 Word "ready" has meaning that is already.